AWajid-S/AWS-Learning-Labs/assignment-2-alb/notes/learning-notes.md

-# Learning Notes – Assignment 2 (Application Load Balancer)
+# Learning Notes – Project 2 (Application Load Balancer)

 ## Overview

-This assignment helped me understand how AWS manages incoming traffic in a highly available and secure way rather than sending users directly to EC2 instances.
+This project helped me understand how AWS manages incoming traffic in a highly available and secure way rather than sending users directly to EC2 instances.

 I built an architecture where all traffic flows through an Application Load Balancer (ALB), allowing AWS to handle load distribution, health checks, and fault tolerance automatically.